What’s the mission?

 This means that the NHS will require data from their suppliers in order to gain the insight into their Carbon Footprint that they would like.
 At the moment, there are many Trusts that are struggling to identify and track their Scope 3 emissions because their suppliers are just not in the position to be able to track them.
 This could be for a variety of reasons, one being a lack of understanding/urgency.
 The NHS has recognised that their suppliers are all on a different level when it comes to their sustainability journeys, with some already leaders in the field, and those that have no clue where to start.

 For those with no clue, the best thing to start off with is your Carbon Reduction Plan, which is based on the PPN 06/21 standard.
 Want to know more?
-Click here to find out what this means.
+Learn more on our NHS Suppliers Net Zero Compliance page.

 Publishing your Carbon Reduction Plan will eventually become mandatory in order to be an NHS Approved Supplier, but why wait until that point?
 With the current situation only getting worse, the sooner we can get our act together, the better.